STOCKS NEWS EUROPE-UK small caps flat in early trade

-The FTSE Small Cap index is flat in early trade, lagging gains by both the the blue chips and the mid caps , up 0.5 percent and 0.6 percent respectively, as markets remain volatile after a roller-coaster week.
+The FTSE Small Cap index is flat in early trade, outperforming falls in the blue chips and the midcaps , down 1.1 and 0.8 percent respectively after a meeting between French President Nicolas Sarkozy and German Chancellor Angela Merkel fails to ease worries about the euro zone debt crisis.

-Trinity Mirror gains 7.8 percent after the newspaper publisher posts solid first-half results, slightly ahead of expectations, according to Panmure Gordon.
+Melrose Resources falls 4.5 percent after Brewin Dolphin cuts its price target to 215 pence from 260 pence.

-"FY 11 EPS forecasts unlikely to change materially.
-Relief rally possible," Panmure Gordon says in a note, repeating its "buy" rating on Trinity Mirror.
+Flybe Group rises 1.3 percent after the airline says it is making good progress on its European growth strategy.

 Reuters messaging rm://joanne.frearson.thomsonreuters.com@reuters.net